-China is not easy to navigate for travellers with limited mobility, but travel in a wheelchair is possible in the large cities by staying at top-end accommodation (with lots of preparation and pre-booking).
-High-speed trains are generally far more accessible than older rolling stock.
-Many urban metro systems are quite accessible as they are relatively modern systems, so a fair number of stations have lifts.
-Accessible toilets can be found in shopping malls in large cities and also at airports, but squat loos elsewhere can make travelling very difficult.
+China is not easy to navigate for travellers with limited mobility, but travel in a wheelchair is possible in the large cities at top-end accommodation (with lots of preparation and pre-booking).
+Even still, expect plenty of stares.

 Haggling is standard procedure in markets and shops (outside of department stores and malls) where prices are not clearly marked.
 There's no harm in coming in really low, but remain polite at all times.
-In touristy markets in Shanghai and Beijing, vendors can drop to as low as 25% of the original price.
-It's also a good idea to see what locals are paying at markets, so you know where you stand.
+In touristy markets in Shànghǎi and Běijīng, vendors can drop as low as 25% of the original price.

 Dangers & Annoyances

 China is relatively safe and non-violent.
 Most crime, such as pickpocketing, is preventable by taking precautions.

 - Foreigners cannot stay at any hotel of their choosing but need to stay at one that is authorized by the Public Security Bureau to accept foreign guests.

 Travellers are more often the victims of petty economic crime, such as theft, than serious crime.
 Foreigners are natural targets for pickpockets and thieves – keep your wits about you and make it difficult for thieves to get at your belongings.

 High-risk areas in China are train and bus stations, city and long-distance buses (especially sleeper buses), hard-seat train carriages and public toilets.

 Women should avoid travelling solo.
 Even in Běijīng, single women taking taxis have been taken to remote areas and robbed by taxi drivers.